torsteinelv/valetudo-squeezelite-media-player/README.md

-# TalkyRock: High-Fidelity Audio for Roborock S5
+# MediaPlayer for valetudo vacuum cleaners

 This project documents how to transform a rooted **Roborock S5 (running Valetudo)** into a high-quality smart speaker.
 By using Squeezelite and Logitech Media Server (LMS), your vacuum can play music, radio, and Text-to-Speech (TTS) directly from Home Assistant.